-Most industrial countries banned lead in the early 1900s.
+Most industrial countries banned lead in the paint in the early 1900s.
 The United States did not follow suit until the late 1970s.

-As lead poisoning law suits started to become public knowledge, The Government and wealth landowners and landlords to steps to get the lead and asbestos out of their buildings.
+As lead poisoning law suits started to become public knowledge, The Government and wealth landowners and landlords took steps to get the lead and asbestos out of their buildings.

 When I got elected as a business agent for Painters Local #4 in San Francisco in 1994, there was a huge project in San Francisco’s financial district, to eliminate asbestos and lead from downtown San Francisco, wealthy residences, San Francisco Public Housing Projects and all government buildings.